kervi/kervi/_doc/overview.rst

 Start the engines (line 84)
 ###########################

-The work so far have been to prepare your application call APP.run() keep your application going.
+The work so far have been to prepare your application call APP.run() to keep your application going.

 ------------------------------
 Multi file/process application
 ------------------------------

 Below is the structure of a multi file Kervi application.
-All the parts from a single file application are moved into seperate files and foldes.
+All the parts from a single file application are moved into separate files and folders.
 Kervi uses this structure to load each section in its own process in order to improve the performance.

-A second advantance to this model is that it is easier to maintain as the Kervi project grows bigger.
+A second advantage to this model is that it is easier to maintain the code as the Kervi project grows bigger.

 .. code::